phanipatsa/Nomis-Test/README.md

 # Nomis-Test
-Test Navigation features on Nomis Website using the automation batch file created using Selenium with Java, generate execution report.
+Test Navigation features on Nomis Website using the automation batch file created using Selenium with Java.

 Assumptions:
-DB Validations, Negative scenarios and Boundary conditions for testing are out of scope as this is only a POC with limited acess to the webpage.
+Since this is for demo purpose, DB Validations, Negative scenarios and Boundary conditions for testing are out of scope as this is being executed with only limited acess to the webpage.
+Input has been hardcoded within the script using Send Keys function instead of passing from a Data source like an Excel Sheet.
+Reports and test execution status is not generated for this demo as that will involve dependency with the Framework components.

 Scope: